unidavemeyer/web-adventure/README.md

       * Goal: get started on the changes necessary to make our high level goal a reality
  1. 2022-05-05:
     * Contact Mentor once setup and ready to proceed in the morning for start-of-day discussion
-    * Make adjustments (quite possibly with Mentor help!) to get local copy of the project running
+    * ~~Make adjustments (quite possibly with Mentor help!) to get local copy of the project running~~
       * Need to get YAML library into working state (mentor to provide helper code for this)
-    * Discuss status for a git client installation
+    * ~~Discuss status for a git client installation~~
-    * Continue to answer questions from the Initial Work section, starting with what happens when someone clicks a link
+    * ~~Continue to answer questions from the Initial Work section, starting with what happens when someone clicks a link~~
       * Goal: become familiar with the workings of the project so you know kind of where things are and how they work together
-    * Run program (main.py) and use browser to go to http://localhost:8000 to interact
+    * ~~Run program (main.py) and use browser to go to http://localhost:8000 to interact~~
       * Goal: demonstrate full functionality, so that we're ready to start making changes and testing them out
-    * Adjust or make own version of game content YAML and run it to gain familiarity with the authoring model
+    * ~~Adjust or make own version of game content YAML and run it to gain familiarity with the authoring model~~
       * Goal: understand how the YAML file provides what the player sees in the browser, what their options are, etc.
     * Start developing a plan for how to do Project Plan item (2)
       * Goal: get started on the changes necessary to make our high level goal a reality
+ 1. 2022-05-12:
+    * Contact Mentor once setup and ready to proceed in the morning for start-of-day discussion
+    * Start developing a plan for how to do Project Plan item (2)
+      * Goal: get started on the changes necessary to make our high level goal a reality
+      * Goal: get familiar with making some basic python code changes to the project
+    * Start making a proof-of-concept HTML page as per Project Plan item (3)
+      * Goal: demonstrate how an image grid would be authored and interpreted properly by a browser
+      * Goal: generate some initial image assets for use with the project
+      * Goal: provide a target for implementation for Project Plan item (4)